 Tip #1 – Take Advantage of the Low Season

 Most Orlando travel sites will recommend February and September as the best low-season months to travel.
-I find that early March, early December, and mid-January are even better times to visit.
+I find that early March, early December, and mid-January are are actually the best times to visit Orlando.
 A couple of weeks before or after major travel holidays are usually the least busy in Orlando.

 If you’re looking for the shortest wait times and best prices at Walt Disney World, plan your visit to avoid the high season (summer and holidays).
 However, make sure that you are not visiting at the same time as a runDisney race, a festival at Epcot, or an after-hours event at one of the parks (like the Halloween and holiday parties).
 All of these can increase the crowds during your visit.